The World War II Pappas Collection

 Hellenic American University

-Under the auspices of the Greek Ministry of Foreign Affairs, the exhibition was inaugurated in Athens by U.S. Ambassador to Greece Geoffrey Pyatt, Foreign Minister Nikos Dendias, President of the Hellenic American University Leonidas Koskos and Gregory Pappas.
+Under the auspices of the Greek Ministry of Foreign Affairs, the exhibition was inaugurated in Athens by U.S. Ambassador to Greece Geoffrey Pyatt, Foreign Minister Nikos Dendias, Hellenic American University President Leonidas Koskos and Gregory Pappas.

 The exhibition opening in Athens received extensive coverage in the national media, including front page stories in the Greek and English editions of Greece’s most widely-circulated newspaper, Kathimerini, and extensive television coverage via an entire episode of Attica TV.